 No correction.

-Why don't you make why doesn't anyone ever correct?
+Why doesn't anyone ever correct?

-Just say I'm sorry, I'm wrong.
+Just say, I'm sorry, I'm wrong.

 We made a mistake.